 It’s been 50 years since Stonewall, the moment that launched the queer civil rights movement, and there is a lot to celebrate.
-In the areas of work, housing, marriage, and access to queer-sensitive health care and HIV treatment, our progress has been nothing short of astounding.
+In the areas of work, housing, marriage, and access to queer-sensitive health care and HIV treatment, progress has been nothing short of astounding.

-Social Rejection and the Epidemic of Loneliness
+Social Rejection and Loneliness

 Early experiences of rejection can make it harder to develop healthy relationships in adulthood.
 A recent study of more than 700 queer adults showed that internalized shame led to difficulties within relationships and increased feelings of loneliness.
 The study noted that “shame leads individuals to feel unworthy in relationships.
 This is especially harmful to sexual minorities,” because social support is such an important part of emotional wellness.

 LGBTQA individuals also face high rates of violence and discrimination.
 Queer youth are twice as likely to be bullied both verbally and physically.
 In addition, queer youth are more likely to miss school out of concerns for their safety.
 Their fears are understandable; in 2017, nearly a fifth of all hate crimes in the US were linked to sexual orientation or gender identity.

 Given these hardships, it’s unsurprising that LGBTQ youth experience higher rates of trauma than their peers.
 Queer people experience disproportionate rates of suicide, depression, anxiety and substance abuse.
 Data suggests that as many as 38-65 percent of transgender individuals have contemplated suicide.
 An estimated 20-30 percent of LGBT individuals engage in unhealthy substance use.
 LGBT youth are four times as likely to attempt suicide or engage in self-harm.